top of page

 Form 16 for website 13.10.25.pdf

-Residents purchase a home in a village and pay a site fee to keep the home in the village.
+Residents purchase a home in a village and pay a site fee to keep the home in the village under a "site agreement"

 No homes in this village meet the criteria to be eligible for the opt in buy back scheme under the act.